FAIRplus/imi-data-catalogue/README.md

 # FAIRplus imi-data-catalogue

+> [!WARNING]
+> This repository is archived and not actively maintained.
+The development of the tool was moved [under ELIXIR Luxembourg](https://github.com/elixir-luxembourg/data-catalog).
+>

 **Name:** FAIRplus catalogue for IMI projects and associated Datasets

 **Goal:** Create a database of IMI funded **projects** and their associated **datasets**